 I’ve heard expats say that they yelled at cops, and the cops just magically disappeared.

-Normally I would just say, “I’m sure that’s exactly what happened, bro.”
+Normally I would respond, “I’m sure that’s exactly what happened, bro.”

 But those guys are so tough that I’m scared of calling them out…

 Nah, just joking.
-The guys that brag about their toughness on random Facebook groups (as opposed to anonymous blogs, I know I know) are always soft as marshmallows, which means they definitely aren’t yelling at the Vietnamese traffic police.
+The guys that brag about their toughness on random Facebook groups (as opposed to anonymous blogs, I know I know) are always soft as marshmallows.
+I guarantee you they aren’t yelling at the Vietnamese traffic police.

 Cheap Charlies with anger management problems are almost worse than goofy gooberpats.